WHKcoderox/CS-50-notes/Lesson_1_notes.md

 ![Size of][sizeofs]
 Note that the sizes are in bytes, which are 8 bits.
 **RAM is the place where programs live in, where temporary memory is allocated to things like storing variables etc.**
+Storing things that require more than the specified memory size leads to Overflow!
+**Some Examples**
+- *Lego World* money capping at 4 billion because of choice of integer and not long long
+- *Civilisation*'s Ghandi has a 1 on the aggressiveness index which decrements by 2 if adopting democracy leading to the usage of unsigned ints which do not take to negative signs properly to turn the -1 value to 255, making Ghandi maximum aggressive.
+- 2015 Article on the Boeing 787 Dreamliner reporting that FAA officials warn software vulnerability caused pilots to lose control of the plane possibly midflight.
+Also, the plane will lose all power if powered straight for 248 days since **all control units, GCUs simultaneously go into fail safe mode.** The reported cause was that an internal counter to the generator control overflows after 248 days of continuous power.
+This means that the counter inside runs into memory errors which then cause the plane to reboot, which may happen midflight.

+### 'imprecision.c' - Floating point arithmetic
+- Floats aren't precise.
+There's a limit to it, since the arithmetic is basically using integers and then putting the extras behind a decimal point.
+- '%.xf' where x is any integer VALUE(hardcoded) allows the placeholder to specify the number of decimal places to print.
+-